-Trouble What to inspect How to correct Is the cuff wrapped correctly?
+If the unit malfunctions If the unit malfunctions during use, please check the following: following: Trouble What to inspect Haw to correct Is the cuff wrapped correctly?
 Wrap the cuff correctly, and measure again.
 (Refer to Page 14 and 15.)
 The unit inflates to abnormally high (low) pressure.
 Is the patient moving during inflation?
-Ask the patient not to move during measurement, and measure again.
+Ask the patient not :o move during measurement, and measure again.
 Does this patient have arrhythmia?
-Set the P-SET to 30 to 40 mmHg higher than estimated systolic pressure of the patient, then measure.
+Set the P-SET to 30 to 40 mmHg higher than estimated systolic pressure of the patient. then measure.
 Check the patient's condition.
-After checking the patient with the stethoscope refer to the "list of error codes."
+After checking the patient with the stethoscope refer to the "list of error codes".
 (Refer to Page 28.)
 Is the patient moving during the measurement?
-Ask the patient not to move during measurement, and measure again.
+Ask the patient not :o move during measurement, and measure again.
 The monitor cannot measure blood pressure.
 Does the patient have an arrhythmia?
-Set the P-SET to 30 to 40 mmHg higher than estimated systolic pressure of the parient, then measure. measured values are abnormally high (low).
+Set the P-SET to 30 to 40 mmHg higher than estimated systolic pressure of the patient. then measure. weasured values are abnormally high (low).
 Is the size of the cuff correct and is it wrapped correctly?
-Select the cuff according to the patient's arm diroumference, wrap it correctly, then measure again.
+Select the cuff accord ng to the patient's arm dircumference, wrap it correctly, then measure again.
 (Refer to Pages 14 and 15.)
 Is the level of the brachium to which the cuff is wrapped at the same level as the heart?
 Keep the level of the brachium to which the culf is wrapped at the same level as the heart, then measure again.
-Are the patient's clothes restricting normal blood flow 10 the arm?
+Are the patient's clothes restricting normal blood flow to the arm?
 Remove the clothing and measure again.

-CAUTION:
+CAUTION

-Changes or modifications not expressly approved by Omron Healthcare, Inc. could void the user's authority to operate this product.
+CAUTION: Changes or modifications not expressly approved by Omron Healthcare, Inc. could void the user's authority to operate this product.